Jun Yamamoto

 where D_{\mathrm{f}} is the fractal dimension (Song, Havlin, and Makse 2005).
 In fractal networks, average path lengths scale as a power of the network size,

-in contrast to small-world networks with logarithmic scaling.
+in contrast to logarithmic scaling in small-world networks.

 \begin{equation} \nu_{\mathrm{B}}\propto k_{\mathrm{B}}, \end{equation}